Don't Be: Themes and analysis

-According to Antony Chun-man Tam, in "Don't Be" it is revealed that Asuka "only wants to catch her psychopathic mother's attention".
-Kyoko is mentally unstable because part of her soul remained in the Evangelion unit that she made contact with.
+At the beginning of the episode, Asuka tries to seduce Kaji, but he refuses and ignores her.
+Scholar Katherine Savoy noted Kaji glosses over all of her attempts to make a woman out of herself, treating her more like a daughter and "casting her off as a desperate child who does not understand the nature of sexuality".
+For critic Vrai Kraiser, Asuka's body isn't represented as developed or adult in the way she wishes it was in the scene, so "her attempts at performing sexuality are treated neutrally by the camera".
+Scholar Zachary Vereb also noted Arael's light beam reflects deep into Asuka's inner psyche, "shaking her to her very core".
+According to writer Antony Chun-man Tam, in "Don't Be" it is revealed that Asuka "only wants to catch her psychopathic mother's attention".
+Scholar Gabriel F. Y. Tsang argued both Shinji and Asuka "repeatedly memorized their sudden loss of mother that leads to their nihilistic feeling and cynical attitude about existing at the present moment".
+Asuka suffers a mental breakdown after her buried memories resurface.
+At the beginning of the episode, the series also reveals that her mother, Kyoko, developed a severe mental illness following a contact experiment.
+Part of Kyoko's soul remained in the Evangelion unit that she made contact with.
 Kyoko's subsequent insanity and suicide led Mariana Ortega of Mechademia to describe her as a "vampiric" mother, just like Ritsuko's mother Naoko, who committed suicide in the previous episode.
-The writer Gilles Poitras compared the suicide of Kyoko, who before killing herself asks Asuka to commit suicide along with her, to the shinjū, a ritual of double suicide in Japanese culture.
-In the sequence in which Asuka is alone in the bathroom and pressing her belly due to cramping she uses the expression "Kimochi warui" (気持ち悪い), which is translated as "How disgusting", or "I feel sick".
-This phrase possibly shows a refusal to share her existence with Misato and Shinji.
-Asuka later uses the same expression at the end of the movie The End of Evangelion (1997), where she seems disgusted by the existence of another human being, Shinji.
+Writer Gilles Poitras compared the suicide of Kyoko, who asks Asuka to commit suicide along with her before killing herself, to the shinjū, a ritual of double suicide in Japanese culture.
+In another scene, Asuka is alone in the bathroom and presses her belly due to cramping, saying "Kimochi warui" (気持ち悪い), which is translated as "How disgusting", or "I feel sick".
+According to the AnimeNation website, Asuka's sentence shows a refusal to share her existence with Misato and Shinji; Asuka later uses the same sentence at the end of the movie The End of Evangelion (1997), where she seems disgusted by the existence of another human being, Shinji.

-"Don't Be" includes doll symbolism, as evidenced by a theological discussion between Asuka's father and stepmother where they describe men as God's dolls, Ritsuko's cat-shaped figurines, and the lift scene in which Rei says she is not a doll.
-The Japanese writer Taro Igarashi, has stated that Neon Genesis Evangelion has a recurring theme of copies and cloning; in "Don't Be", for example, Eva-02 replaces Kyoko, who replaces her daughter with a doll, only to later be replaced in the role of mother by Asuka's stepmother.
-Misato can also be considered a substitute mother figure for Asuka and Shinji; Ritsuko in the same episode points out how they wanted to "play" by pretending to be a family.
-Misato replies by saying that she does not intend to accept such a joke from someone like Ritsuko, who fills her loneliness with cats, before apologizing.
-According to the Japanese writer Hiroshi Daimon, Misato's response is an example of how characters in Neon Genesis Evangelion exhibit traits associated with borderline personality disorder.